-Since 1974, the Charlottesville Downtown Mall provides an historic experience within a thriving city center.
+Since 1974, the Charlottesville Downtown Mall serves as the epicenter of a historic experience within a thriving city center.
 Locals and tourists alike enjoy the limitless possibilities of restaurants and shops.
 Beneath sturdy pin oaks, live theater, music and cinema thrive on the pedestrian strip..
 Because Jefferson, Madison, and Monroe once walked these eight blocks, now brick and tree-lined, the Historic Downtown Mall offers a timeless experience.

 Looking for an urban center amongst small-town Charlottesville establishments?
 The Downtown Mall provides many trendy destinations, including a half-dozen art galleries, nightclubs, and multiple venues for live music.
 With chic clothing stores, such as Derriere De Soie or J. Fenton Too, the Downtown Mall can incite the passions of any fashionista.
 Looking for a gift for that special someone?
 Consider Fair Trade Ten Thousand Villages or Charlottesville’s beloved jeweler, Tuel’s, where you’ll be warmly greeted daily our unofficial mayor Mary Loose DeViney, Don’t miss the artistic jewelry stores of Angelo’s or Jeweler’s Eye where you will certainly make once-in-a-lifetime finds.
 How about books?
 One of America’s finest independent book stores, New Dominion Books, as well as the splendid used-books shop 2nd Act, are sure to match your curiosity.
 Want to sate your funny bone?
 Telegraph Comics is not to be missed!
 All together, a day or shopping combined with a day of touring on the Downtown Mall is an unforgettable experience.